DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/installation.md

 ## Introduction

-Database authentication requires the addition of two (2) database columns inside of your `users` database table:
+Database authentication requires the addition of two (2) database columns inside your `users` database table:

 - **`guid`** <br/> This is for storing your LDAP users `objectguid`.
 It is used for locating and synchronizing your LDAP user.<br/><br/>
 - **`domain`** <br/> This is for storing your LDAP users connection name.
 It is used to identify users from different domains.